PayneWheat/risk/README.md

 - Each card has a type of either infantry, cavalry, or artillery and one of the territories.
 - Wild card has all three types and no territory

-At the end of any turn in which the player has captured at least one territory, they will earn one (and only one) RISK card[source](http://www.ultraboardgames.com/risk/game-rules.php).
+At the end of any turn in which the player has captured at least one territory, they will earn one (and only one) RISK card [source](http://www.ultraboardgames.com/risk/game-rules.php).

 **Card objective**: collect a set of 3 cards containing the following combinations.
 - 3 cards of the same type (infantry, artillery, or cavalry)